 Brad currently lives in Big Lake with his wife, La Tosha, and their two rescued pit bulls, Gus and Ziva.
 He is an active member of the Zuhrah Shrine Horse Patrol supporting the local Shriners Hospitals for Children- Twin Cities and a Mason in the Grand Lodge of Minnesota.
 Brad and his wife enjoy traveling as often as they can and supporting animal conservation groups.
 His wife is also a graduate of Augsburg having received her MBA in 2012.

 Nick Rathmann ’03

 Nick Rathmann serves as Athletic Director at The Blake School, an independent college prep school in Minneapolis, MN.
 The Blake School has 34 varsity programs and competes in the Independent Metro Athletic Conference.
 It has won the Minnesota State High School League Challenge Cup for the past four years which recognizes excellence in athletics.
 Prior to his appointment as Athletic Director, Rathmann served as a Social Studies Teacher along with head boys basketball coach, assistant baseball and football coach responsibilities for 8 years.
 He also worked in the front office of the St Cloud River Bats in the Northwoods League.

 Jill joined the board to deepen her personal connection to the college.
 As an MBA student, there wasn’t necessarily a deep rooted connection to what it meant to be an Auggie, but she felt there could be more to it.
-Upon joining the board, Jill found a passion she wishes she had found as a freshman!
+Upon joining the board, Jill found a passion she wishes she had found as a first year!
 She says, “The community is full of compassion, and welcoming to all; it made me want to be here more, get more involved, and build connections with more people at the college — student, faculty, and staff!”